readdle/app-store-receipt-verification/README.md

 \Readdle\AppStoreReceiptVerification\AppStoreReceiptVerification::devMode();
 ```

-In dev mode **no receipt container check will be performed**, so use it **ONLY** for development purposes or in tests.
+In dev mode, **no receipt container check will be performed**, so use it **ONLY** for development purposes or in tests.

-Additionally, in dev mode there will be property called `unknown` in both app and in-app purchase receipts.
-In this array you can find all unrecognized fields containing in binary receipt data.
+There will also be a property called `unknown` in both app and in-app purchase receipts.
+This property will contain all unrecognized fields found in the binary data.

-In case you know what does any of them mean, please, contact me, I will update the library :)
+In case you know what any of them mean, please get in touch with me, and I will update the library :)

 # Tests

-In `tests/` directory you can find some tests.
+In the `tests/` directory you can find some tests.

 The most useful for you will be `tests/Functional/AppStoreReceiptVerificationTest.php`.

-This test looks into `tests/playground/` directory searching for four files (you don't have to create all four, just those which you need): `production.json`, `sandbox.json`, `xcode.json` and `unknown.json`.
+This test looks into the `tests/playground/` directory searching for four files (you don't have to create all four, just those which you need): `production.json`, `sandbox.json`, `xcode.json` and `unknown.json`.
 An expected structure of all of them is the same:

 ```
 [